ibexa/documentation-developer/docs/guide/file_management/handling_file_url.md

 <<<<<<< HEAD
 By default, images and binary files that are referenced by the content is served from the same server as the application, for example `/var/site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png`.
 =======
-By default, images and binary files that are referenced by the content will be served from the same server as the application, for example `/var/site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png`.
+By default, images and binary files that are referenced by the content is served from the same server as the application, for example `/var/site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png`.
->>>>>>> 81ab46ab...
-Division into subchapters
+>>>>>>> cbb79188...
+Updates on handling.md
 This is the default semantic configuration:

 ``` yaml